AniList/submission-manual/docs/submissions.md

 Please use the average length \(_**mode**_\) of episodes, rounded to the nearest minute.
 The 23-25 mark is standard for most TV anime.
 This can be left blank until a full-length episode has been released.

 ::: tip
 The mean duration can be used for entries with wildly varying lengths, such as [Genius Party](https://anilist.co/anime/3508/GeniusParty).
 Another way to view this is that if a standard episode length can not accurately be stated for a work, that the work should use the mean for the duration.
 For an example of such, consider [Princess Tutu](https://anilist.co/anime/721/Princess-Tutu/).
-Low episode count works that have any variance in episode length will typically use the mean.
+Works with low episode counts with episodes that vary in length will typically use the mean episode length.
 :::

 ::: tip